 - police report showing any related incidents

-- letter from a teacher that knows your situation
+- letter from a teacher who knows your situation

-You don’t have to disclose the full details of your estrangement, however this could speed up your application.
+You don’t have to disclose the full details of your estrangement, but this could speed up your application.

-If you don’t know a person who is aware of your family situation, you can contact the student services/wellbeing advisor at your college or university.
+If you don’t know anyone who's aware of your family situation, you can contact the student services/wellbeing adviser at your college or uni (details will be on their website).
 They will be able to help you with your application.
-Their details can be found on the college or university website.

 Stand Alone provide detailed guidance about supporting evidence.
 Remember to keep copies of all documentation you send.